devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-create-directories.md

 `mkdir demo`{{execute}}

-This will create a new directory with the name demo. you can check using ls command.
+This will create a new directory with the name `demo`. you can check using ls command.

 `ls`{{execute}}